lucianoayres/chatty-ai/README.md

 chatty --list

 # List all available sample agents that can be installed
-chatty --more
+chatty --list-more

 # View the definition of any agent (built-in, user-defined, or sample)
-chatty --view "Einstein"
+chatty --show "Einstein"
-chatty --view "sagan"  # Works for sample agents too
+chatty --show "sagan"  # Works for sample agents too

 # Add a sample agent to your collection
-chatty --add "sagan"
+chatty --install "sagan"

 # Choose your conversation partner
 chatty --select "Sherlock Holmes"